konstellation-io/kdl-server/helm/kdl-server/README.md

 Existing `KDLProject` resources won't be updated with the new fields after upgrading the chart.

-Run the following script to patch all existing `KDLProject` resources with the same ingress and TLS configuration for Mlflow that was defined in your release *values* (change variables values and set your custom annotations as convenience):
+Run the following script to patch all existing `KDLProject` resources:

 ```bash
 #!/bin/bash